Introduction to IoT: IoT Architecture

-\item \textit{Network Layer }\\ The network layer, also known as the transmission layer is the middle layer of IoT architecture \cite{leo2014federated}.
-This layer is responsible for receiving the information passed from the perception layer and determine the routes to transmit the processed data to various connected IoT devices and applications using integrated network such as wired or wireless secure connection.
-Network layer is core layer of IoT three layer architecture as this uses various devices such as routing devices, gateways, switches and hub and operate them by using various communication technologies such as WiFi, Bluetooth, 3G, LTE, Zigbee etc. In summary, the network layer is responsible for transmitting data to and from several applications through interfaces and gateways using multiple communication technologies and protocols. \item \textit{Application Layer }\\ Serving as the uppermost tier within the IoT architecture, denoted as the application layer or business layer, as referenced in \cite{al2015}, this layer is tasked with the aggregation of data from the network layer, thereby striving to attain the objective of establishing an smart environment, the ultimate aim of the IoT paradigm.
-This layer accommodates a diverse array of applications, each characterised by their own requirements.
+\item \textit{Network Layer}: The network layer, also known as the transmission layer, is the middle layer of the IoT architecture \cite{leo2014federated}.
+This layer is responsible for receiving the information passed from the perception layer and determining the routes to transmit the processed data to various connected IoT devices and applications using integrated networks such as wired or wireless secure connections.
+The network layer is the core layer of the IoT three-layer architecture, as it uses various devices such as routing devices, gateways, switches, and hubs and operates them by using various communication technologies such as WiFi, Bluetooth, 3G, LTE, Zigbee, etc. In summary, the network layer is responsible for transmitting data to and from several applications through interfaces and gateways using multiple communication technologies and protocols. \item \textit{Application Layer}: Serving as the uppermost tier within the IoT architecture, denoted as the application layer or business layer, as referenced in \cite{al2015}, this layer is tasked with the aggregation of data from the network layer, thereby striving to attain the objective of establishing a smart environment, the ultimate aim of the IoT paradigm.
+This layer accommodates a diverse array of applications, each characterized by their own requirements.
 Examples of such applications are smart grids, smart cities, and smart transportation, as elaborated in \cite{mahmoud2015internet}.
 Moreover, this layer assumes the responsibility of upholding the data's authenticity, integrity, and confidentiality, as elaborated in \cite{wu2010research}. \end{enumerate}